 Our goal was to create a fast way to swap out wheels without customers being dependent on mechanics at the last minute, and what we ended up inventing was a cutting edge practical hub system that allows your wheels to grow with your passion.

-Introducing the new Raven Hub System.
+The new Raven Hub System.

 US Patent: 505775889, 11260691